 Donor Education Materials

-PRE-INTERVIEW STEP 1 OF 5
+PRE-INTERVIEW STEP 1 OF 4

-To determine if you are eligible to donate, we will:
+To determine if you are eligible to donate we will:

-- Ask questions about health, travel, and medicines
+- Ask about health and travel

-- Take your blood pressure, temperature, and pulse
+- Take your blood pressure, temperature and pulse

 - Use a new, sterile, disposable needle to collect your blood